The Rogues Gallery is the cast of colorful and numerous Recurring Characters that show up to torment the heroes week

 Different incarnations of the Ghost Rider had their own rogues galleries, including both demonic villains like Deathwatch, Blackout, Hag & Troll, and Lilith, and more conventional costumed villains like the Orb, the Water Wizard, and Marvel's own version of the Scarecrow.

 A non-superhero example would be with Scrooge McDuck, most notably in the comics by Carl Barks and Don Rosa.
-Along with the BeagleBoys, who are constantly trying to rob Scrooge blind, he has to contend with Magica De Spelle, an evil sorceress who constantly tries to steal Scrooge's Number One Dime because she thinks it has magic powers; the snooty John D. Rockerduck, who simply inherited his money instead of working for it like Scrooge did; and FlintheartGlomgold, who has all of Scrooge's drive and determination but none of his ethics or morals, Blackheart Beagle The Beagle Boys' grandfather, founder and occasional leader who is constantly trying to rob Scrooge blind and with the aid of his family The Beagle Boys.
+Along with the BeagleBoys, who are constantly trying to rob Scrooge blind, he has to contend with Magica De Spelle, an evil sorceress who constantly tries to steal Scrooge's Number One Dime because she thinks it has magic powers; the snooty John D. Rockerduck, who simply inherited his money instead of working for it like Scrooge did; and FlintheartGlomgold, who has all of Scrooge's drive and determination but none of his ethics or morals.
+There's also Blackheart Beagle, the Beagle Boys' grandfather, founder, and occasional leader who is constantly trying to rob Scrooge blind and with the aid of his family The Beagle Boys.
 Later day additions include the country of Brutopia and Arpine Lusene (who's out to steal Scrooge's money simply to show that he can, or, at the very least, make it disappear so he can claim he did.)

 The Beagle Boys, Flintheart, and Magica all became regulars on DuckTales.